irgmedeiros/irgmedeiros/README.md

-### Hey there!
-Welcome to my GitHub! 👋 👋 </br></br>
+### Hey there!! 👋 👋 </br></br>

 <img src="https://raw.githubusercontent.com/irgmedeiros/irgmedeiros/main/Banner.png"/>

 > Software development, for me, is all about collaboratively solving problems, using everyone's skills to the max, and having fun along the way.
-It's like a thrilling escape room adventure! 🧩 💪👫 🧑‍💻 🎉 🏃‍♀️🚪
+It's like an escape-room game puzzle! 🧩 💪👫 🧑‍💻 🎉 🏃‍♀️🚪

 <hr></hr>

-I am a experienced **senior software engineer** with over a decade of experience designing and leading development of **User-Centered Distributed Systems** and **Web Apps**.
+I am an experienced **senior software engineer** with over a decade of experience designing and leading development of **User-Centered Web Apps and APIs** .
 I'm passionate about building solutions that create real value for users and have meaningful impact.

-New to Berlin and looking to connect with the local tech community.
-Let's meet up to talk shop about software engineering, startups, open source, or other areas of shared interest!
-I recently relocated here and would love to learn more about the inspiring work happening in the city.
+I'm currently living in Berlin and looking to expand my connections with the local tech community.
+I would love to meet up and engage in discussions about software engineering, startups, open source, or any other areas of mutual interest.

-If you'd like to grab coffee or meetup, I'd love to connect.
-New acquaintances and potential collaborators welcome. 👋 Let's solve challenging problems and build impact together!
+If you're interested in grabbing a coffee or meeting up, I'd love to connect. 👋

 ---